 May I offer you a BLOOD OF JESUS challenge?

 The next time you see a prayer request that grabs your heart, instead of saying merely “prayers,” and keep scrolling, take the time to write out your short prayer, something like, “Be healed in the name and in the blood of Jesus Christ.”Let your words speak.
 Let your words be powerful.
 Let your words bring victory.
-Be an overcomer in Jesus’ name and by Jesus’ name!
+Be an overcomer in Jesus’ name!

 “Behold, I am coming quickly!
 Hold fast what you have; that no one may take your crown” (Revelation 3:11).